tbscode/tims-blog-posts/posts/self-hosted-ai-code-editing.md

 ### Fixing Python Linting

-Microsoft sometimes is a little b**ch thus they block the pylint plugin from working with non official vs-codes.
+Microsoft sometimes is a little b**ch, they block the pylint plugin from working with non-official VS Codes.
-So I correcomend to use 'basedpyright', this can be configured to work with codium, and honestly in some aspects is even better than pylint.
+So I recommend using 'basedpyright'; it works with Codium, and honestly in some aspects is even better than pylint.